Joymichael-da/dsa-capstone-Amazon-project/README.md

 ![image](https://github.com/user-attachments/assets/96ebcd83-69d3-402b-a43a-285b4dc7fbd4)

 - Average actual price vs the discounted price by category
-- Products with the highest number of reviews

 - Products that have a discount of 50% or more
 - Distribution of product ratings
 - Total potential revenue
 - Number of unique products per price range bucket
 - Relationship of rating to the level of discount
-- Number of product with fewer than 1000 reviews
+12) Number of product with fewer than 1000 reviews This was analysed using the formular =COUNTIF(rating_count_range,"<1000").The result showed that 313 products had less than 1000 reviews.

-- Product with the highest discounts
+13)  Product with the highest discounts

 14) Top 5 products in terms of rating and number of reviews combined

 ![image](https://github.com/user-attachments/assets/f4ba3dad-b045-4d7b-8ea0-b2e4d7294f6b)